 - Bulk Charging: This is the initial stage of charging.
 While bulk charging, the charger supplies the battery with constant current.
-The charger remains in bulk charge until the absorption charge voltage is achieved (14.6 VDC)\ as determined by the Battery Type selection\\. - Absorb Charging: This is the second charging stage and begins after the bulk voltage has been reached.
+The charger remains in Bulk Charge until the absorption charge voltage is achieved (14.6 VDC) - as determined by the battery type selection. - Absorb Charging: This is the second charging stage and begins after the bulk voltage has been reached.
 Absorb charging provides the batteries with a constant voltage and reduces the DC charging current in order to maintain the absorb voltage setting.
-The absorb charging time is 120 minutes - as determined by the Battery AmpHrs selection\\. - Float Charging: The third charging stage occurs at the end of the absorb charging time.
+The absorb charging time is 120 minutes as determined by the battery amp-hours selection. - Float Charging: The third charging stage occurs at the end of the absorb charging time.
 While float charging (also known as a maintenance charge), the batteries are kept fully charged and ready if needed by the inverter.
 The Float Charging stage reduces battery gassing, minimizes watering requirements (for flooded batteries), and ensures the batteries are maintained at optimum capacity.
-In this stage, the charge voltage is reduced to the float charge voltage (13.4 VDC)\ - as determined by the Battery Type selection\\ - which can maintain the batteries indefinitely. - Full Charge (Battery SaverTM mode): The fourth stage occurs after four hours of float charging.
-The Full Charge stage maintains the batteries without overcharging, preventing excessive loss of water in flooded batteries or drying out of GEL/AGM batteries.
+In this stage, the charge voltage is reduced to the float charge voltage (13.4 VDC) as determined by the battery type selection which can maintain the batteries indefinitely. - Full Charge (Battery SaverTM Mode): The fourth stage occurs after four hours of float charging.
+The Full Charge stage maintains the batteries without overcharging, thus preventing excessive loss of water in flooded batteries or drying out of GEL/AGM batteries.
 In this stage, the charger is turned off and begins monitoring the battery voltage.
-If the battery voltage drops low (≤12.7 VDC), the charger will automatically initiate another four hours in float charge.
+If the battery voltage drops low (≤12.7 VDC), the charger will automatically initiate another four hours in Float Charge.

-\ These voltage settings are based on the Battery Temperature Sensor (BTS) being disconnected, or at a temperature of 77° F (25° C).
-If the BTS is installed, these voltage settings will increase if the temperature around the BTS is below 77° F (25° C), and decrease if the temperature around the BTS is higher than 77° F (25° C).
+^{} These voltage settings are based on the Battery Temperature Sensor (BTS) being disconnected, or at a temperature of 25° C (77° F).
+If the BTS is installed, these voltage settings will increase if the temperature around the BTS is below 25° C (77° F), and decrease if the temperature around the BTS is higher than 25° C (77° F).

-\\ The MMS Series uses changeable settings (see Table 6, Inverter Default Settings) that are adequate for most installations.
+^{} The MMS-E Series uses changeable settings (see Table 6, Inverter Default Settings) that are adequate for most installations.
 However, if you determine that some of your operating parameters need to be changed, the ME-RC50 remote control can be purchased to allow changes to those settings.

-Figure 15, Automatic 4-Stage Charging Graph
+Figure 3-1, Automatic 4-Stage Charging Graph

-Transfer time - While in Standby Mode, the AC input is continually monitored.
-Whenever AC power falls below the VAC dropout voltage (80 VAC, default setting), the inverter automatically transfers back to Inverter Mode with minimum interruption to your appliances - as long as the inverter is turned on.
-The transfer from Standby Mode to Inverter Mode averages approximately 16 milliseconds.
-While the MMS Series is not designed as a computer UPS system, this transfer time is usually fast enough to hold them up.
+Transfer Time - While in Standby mode, the AC input is continually monitored.
+Whenever AC power falls below the VAC dropout voltage (150 VAC, default setting), the inverter automatically transfers back to Inverter mode with minimum interruption to your appliances - as long as the inverter is turned on.
+The transfer time from Standby mode to Inverter mode averages approximately 16 milliseconds.
+While the MMS-E Series is not designed as a computer UPS system, this transfer time is usually fast enough to hold them up.
 However, the VAC dropout setting has an effect on the ability of the loads to transfer without resetting.
 The lower this setting, the longer the effective transfer will be and therefore, the higher the probability for the output loads to reset.
 This occurs because the incoming AC voltage is allowed to fall to a level that is so low that when the transfer does occur, the voltage on the inverter's output has already fallen to a low enough level to reset the loads.